realworldocaml/book/en/prologue.md

 Real World OCaml is split into three parts and appendices:

-* Part I covers the basic concepts you'll need to know when building OCaml programs.
+* Part I covers the basic language concepts you'll need to know when building OCaml programs.
 You won't need to memorise all of this (objects, for example, are used rarely in practice), but understanding the concepts and examples is important.
 This part opens up with a